terbo/sigmon/README.md

 Nowadays radio waves are crowded with signals; indeed, nearly every person has a radio transmitter on them; some people have several.
-These transmitters are personal cellular, wireless, and bluetooth devices, and this program focuses on listening to the wireless signals.
+These transmitters are personal cellular, wireless, and bluetooth devices, and this program focuses on listening to their wireless signals.

-Each time you connect to a wireless network and your device remembers the name, it indefinitally searches for it, as long as wireless is turned on.
+Each time you connect to a wireless network and your device remembers the name, it indefinitally searches for it, as long as your wireless is turned on.
 The way it does this is by sending out 'probe' requests that contain the name of the access point you are looking for, in the form of a service set identifer (<a href=http://en.wikipedia.org/wiki/SSID)>SSID</a>).
 Also contained in this probe is your machine access control (<a href=http://en.wikipedia.org/wiki/MAC_Address>MAC</a>) address, which is completely unique to your device.

 These probes are sent into the airwaves unencrypted.
 What this means is that anyone listening for these probes can (<b>a</b>) uniquely identify each device and (<b>b</b>) view what networks each device is looking for.
-This program displays that information.
+This program works with that data.

 Also included in this information is a relative signal strength, which can be used to determine approximate distance from the base station; with more base stations, finer granularity in location can be achieved.